CartoDB/mobile-sdk/docs/guides/02-data-sources.md

 Mobile SDK contains in-memory DataSources where applications can add vector objects as the map overlay layer.

 `LocalVectorDataSource` is a dynamic DataSource that is initially empty, and allows you to add or remove objects.
 Objects are cached and by default, all added objects are rendered.
-For detailed code samples, see [Basic Map Features](/docs/carto-engine/mobile-sdk/getting-started/#basic-map-features) for examples of adding Points, Markers, Texts, Lines and Polygons to map.
+For detailed code samples, see [Vector Elements](/docs/carto-engine/mobile-sdk/03-vector-elements/) for examples of adding Points, Markers, Texts, Lines and Polygons to map.

 ### App-defined Ground Overlays

 `BitmapOverlayRasterTileDataSource` defines a bitmap image and the geographical coordinates of the bitmap.
-For details, see [Ground Overlays](#ground-overlays).
+For details, see [Ground Overlays](/docs/carto-engine/mobile-sdk/11-ground-overlays/).

 ### Virtual DataSources